 He received his medical degree from the University of Kansas in 1965 and completed his internship and residency at Boston City Hospital, Harvard Medical School.
 In 1973, he obtained his doctorate in nutritional biochemistry from Massachusetts Institute of Technology.

 Dr. Blackburn’s laboratory has a priority to investigate the most complex issues dealing with nutrition and health.
 He has trained over 100 fellows in applied and clinical nutrition and has published widely on various aspects of nutrition, medicine, and metabolism, with over 400 publications to date.
-He is on the editorial board of and reviewer for several journals including, the Journal of the American Medical Association, New England Journal of Medicine, Annals of Internal Medicine, American Journal of Clinical Nutrition, Journal of Parenteral and Enteral Nutrition, American Journal of Public Health, Journal of the National Cancer Institute, International Journal of Nutrition and Obesity Research.
+He is on the editorial board of and reviewer for several journals including, the Journal of the American Medical Association, New England Journal of Medicine, Annals of Internal Medicine, American Journal of Clinical Nutrition, and Obesity..
 He has been most fortunate to be recognized for his contributions to the field of nutrition by being awarded in 1988 the Grace Goldsmith Award by the American College of Nutrition and was made an honorary member of the American Dietetic Association in 1992.
 In 1998 he was the recipient of the Joseph Goldberger award in Clinical Nutrition from the American Medical Association.

-As an active participant in the field of nutritional medicine, Dr. Blackburn is a Past President of the North American Association for the Study of Obesity (NAASO) and the American Board of Nutrition.
-He also serves on the Scientific Advisory Committee of the C. Everett Koop Foundation Shape Up America Campaign.
+As an active participant in the field of nutritional medicine, Dr. Blackburn is a Past President of the Obesity Society (formerly NAASO) and the American Board of Nutrition.
+He also served on the Scientific Advisory Committee of the C. Everett Koop Foundation Shape Up America Campaign.
 He remains on the Board of Advisors for the American Society of Parenteral and Enteral Nutrition (ASPEN) of which he served as president; he was also President of the American Society for Clinical Nutrition and a member of numerous other medical societies.
 He was the Chairman of the Massachusetts Medical Society Committee on Nutrition, from 1992-1999.
-He is a member of the board of the American Obesity Association and is a fellow of the American College of Surgery.
+He is a also a fellow of the American College of Surgery.

 George L. Blackburn, M.D., Ph.D.